Five Steps to Effectively Identify Insider Threats

 Here are five steps to effectively identify insider threats:

 - Not all users are the same – Group all of your users according to their location, role and function.
 Also group normal activities.
 Define levels of access for each role type.
 Regardless of their role, vet all personnel before granting access to organizational assets.
+Make it part of your process to periodically audit user groups to ensure no drift from approved access has occurred for any specific user.

 - Get to know normal – “Detection of potentially malicious behavior involves authorized… personnel gathering information from many sources and analyzing [it] for clues or behavior of concern,” says the NITTF.
 But doing all of this with limited human intervention is essential.
+The good news is there is technology available that automates the process of understanding normal.
+User Entity and Behavior Analysis (UEBA) is a great way for security teams to begin to learn how user accounts and assets are typically used.

 This guide helps SOC managers determine where to leverage automation in their workflows with the goal to significantly reduce resourcing and budget constraints while ensuring the best security for their organization.

-Not all insider threats are intentionally malicious.
-A compromised insider might have unwittingly permitted their own workstation to be infected with malware or ransomware.
+While not a rogue insider, a compromised insider might have unwittingly permitted their own workstation to be infected with malware or ransomware.
 “You can help your [users] avoid social missteps and prevent unintentional harm that can lead to increased risk of insider threats… by increasing awareness,” says the NITTF.

 The negligent insider is one who doesn’t adhere to established IT procedures.
 It could be a person who doesn’t log out of their computer, or possibly an administrator who failed to change a default password or apply a vital security patch.
 Real-world examples run from the mundane to the extreme, as we report in our “Preventing Insider Threats with UEBA” white paper.